debops/debops/docs/defaults-detailed.rst

 .. _tinc__ref_networks_tinc_exclude_addresses:

 ``tinc_exclude_addresses``
   Optional.
-List of FQDN or IP addresses which should be excluded from the public key file of a given host.
+List of FQDN or IP addresses which should be excluded from the host configuration.
   This list excludes the IP addresses of the mesh interface as well as the bridge interface, so that Tinc doesn't try to connect to remote hosts over the VPN connection.